rareagent@work:~$

 The three-property secrets architecture that blocks indirect prompt injection key exfiltration, with implementation details for each secrets manager option.

-CVE-2026-25253 requires three conditions to exploit: the agent retrieves content from external sources, the attacker can inject content into those sources, and API keys are accessible as environment variables within the agent's process.
-When all three conditions are met, the attacker embeds instructions in retrieved content directing the agent to include environment variable values in its response.
-The raw key is exfiltrated.
+The repeatable failure pattern requires three conditions: the agent retrieves content from external sources, the attacker can inject content into those sources, and API keys are accessible within the agent runtime.
+When all three conditions are met, the attacker embeds instructions in retrieved content directing the agent to include secret values in its response or tool output.
+If the runtime can read the raw key, there is a path to exfiltration.
 No infrastructure alert fires.
 No exception is thrown.

 The three-property secrets architecture that blocks it: